LITE-ON Technology Corporation

 The directors, managers, employees, mandataries, and substantial controllers of the Company shall exercise the due care of good administrators to urge the company to prevent unethical conduct, always review the results of the preventive measures and continually make adjustments so as to ensure thorough implementation of its ethical corporate management policies.

-To achieve sound ethical corporate management, the Company shall establish a dedicated unit responsible for establishing and supervising the implementation of the ethical corporate management policies and prevention programs.
-The dedicated unit shall be in charge of the following matters:
+To achieve sound ethical corporate management, the company shall establish a dedicated unit that is under the board of directors and avail itself of adequate resources and staff itself with competent personnel, responsible for establishing and supervising the implementation of the ethical corporate management policies and prevention programs.
+The dedicated unit shall be in charge of the following matters, and shall report to the board of directors on a regular basis (at least once a year):

 Assisting in incorporating ethics and moral values into the Company's business strategy and adopting appropriate prevention measures against corruption and malfeasance to ensure ethical management in compliance with the requirements of laws and regulations.

-Adopting programs to prevent unethical conduct and setting out in each program the standard operating procedures and conduct guidelines with respect to the Company's operations and business.
+Analyzing and assessing on a regular basis the risk of involvement in unethical conduct within the business scope, adopting accordingly programs to prevent unethical conduct, and setting out in each program the standard operating procedures and conduct guidelines with respect to the company's operations and business.

 Promoting and coordinating awareness and educational activities with respect to ethics policy.